24th Dearth, 5060

 The priestess seemed groggy, and her attempts at parley/ conversion were feeble.
 By the time the monk from the last battle came to her side, it was clear that the party would not be persuaded.
 Sender cast a dimension door to position himself better for a battle, and then melee ensued.

 Sender petrified the monk (much like last time), but the priestess proved harder to fight.
 She managed to fell Oervind quickly, followed by Shegger Gork and Savannah, forcing Indigo Promise to make hard choices between saving fallen allies and helping to end combat swiftly.
 When the priestess retreated, the pegasus pulled back to tend to the wounded and restore the dead.
-Edane and Sender finished off the priestess and destroyed her reinforcements, though each of them only barely survived the encounter.
+Edane and Sender finished off the priestess and destroyed her reinforcements, but at great cost.

 It drained him, but Indigo Promise restored the party to full health.
 They explored the rest of the complex, where they found (mostly empty) sarcophagi, more traps, an almost-dead Neamuan prisoner, and a major shrine to Nouliss-Hakkari.
 As the party started executing the helpless vampires in their crypts, Drumarch came back with a plan: he would destroy the shrine and divert the goddess so the party could escape.
 What could go wrong?